MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid-overview.md

 [!INCLUDE[powerapps-info](../includes/cc-powerapps-info.md)]

+Power Pages functionality can be extended with pro-code methods.
+The Liquid markup language provides many methods to extend the functionality of your site.

 For detailed information on how to use Liquid on your site, go to [Liquid overview](/powerapps/maker/portals/liquid/liquid-overview) in the Power Apps documentation.